ikartavtcev/leapp-repository/README.md

 For `in_packageset`, `repository` field defines the package repository the package was installed from on the source system.
 For `out_packageset`, `repository` field for packages should be the same as the "Target system repo name in PES" field in the associated vendor repository mapping file.
+Warning: leapp doesn't force packages from out_packageset to be installed from the specific repository; instead, it enables repo from out_packageset and then dnf installs the latest package version from all enabled repos.

 To take the above repository map example: